 “User”: an individual (full-time, part-time, and casual employees, and other individuals as agreed with Safecall) who the Customer permits access to or use of a Service in accordance with a Contract to use or access the Service purchased by the Customer;

 “Virus”: viruses, logic bombs, worms, trojan horses and any other type of disruptive, destructive, deceptive, or nuisance programs or malicious code and any code that is operated to disable or interfere with any software or information technology systems; and

 “Whistleblowing Service”: has the meaning set out in the Whistleblowing Service Service Specific Terms;

 25.2 In each Contract, unless the Contract otherwise requires:

-(d) references to each party herein include references to its successors in title and permitted assigns.
+(e) references to each party herein include references to its successors in title and permitted assignees.
 If a party comprises more than one person, a Contract will apply to them jointly and severally;

 (f) references to “includes” or “including” shall be read as being immediately followed by the words “without limitation”;